 '''

 concat

 substring

 limit

 group-by

 having

 not-null

 exists

 uplike

 is

 ==

 the

 coalesce

-view-class

 '''

-Note that some of these operators are not supported by all of the RDBMS supported by CLSQL (see the Appendix for details).
+view-class.
+Note that some of these opera for details). tors are not supported by all of the RDE BMS supported by CL S SQL (see the Appendix